fireship-io/fireship.io/hugo/content/lessons/angular-firebase-storage-uploads-multi/index.md

 {{< /highlight >}}

 The component is responsible for managing the state of the upload.
 In this demo, the upload starts transferring data when initialized with `ngOnInit`.
 It takes the file as an input property, then uses it's name as a reference in the storage bucket.
-Keep in mind, storage path names must be unique (just like any filesystem), so we also add a timestamp to the name ensure uniqueness on each upload.
+Keep in mind, storage path names must be unique (just like any filesystem), so we also add a timestamp to the name to ensure uniqueness on each upload.

 The `snapshotChanges` Observable emits data every few hundred milliseconds with information about the upload's progress.
 You can use it for progress indicators or alternatively use `percentageChanges` to listen the current progress ranging from 0 to 100.